lomirus/html_editor/README.md

 # HTML Editor

-Pure, simple and elegant HTML parser and editor.
+Pure and simple HTML parser and editor.

 ## Examples